Serious question: Why did you build your website?

 You could explore:

 - Omni-Channel Opportunities — This could include bridging your content to other mediums besides online.
-You could attempt local ads, print media, word-of-mouth marketing, and more.
+You could attempt local ads, print media, word-of-mouth marketing, events and more.

 - Distribution and Networking — Using your connections and tools to extend the reach of your content.
 Try working with influencers, PR tools, and outbound services to get content everywhere.